HeeerQ/KubeEdge-Killercoda/deployment/step5.md

-# Setup Cloud Side (KubeEdge Master Node)
+# Setup Edge Side (KubeEdge Worker Node)

+Run keadm gettoken in **cloud side** will return the token, which will be used when joining edge nodes.

+`keadm gettoken`{{execute}}

+Next, run keadm join in **edge side** to join edge node.

+`keadm join --cloudcore-ipport=172.30.1.2:10000 --token=value`{{}}
+the value for token is the token returned from cloud side.

-keadm init will install cloudcore, generate the certs and install the CRDs.
+keadm join will install edgecore and mqtt, and --cloudcore-ipport flag is a mandatory flag.

-`keadm init`{{execute HOST1}}

-Now you can see KubeEdge cloudcore is running.
+Now you can see KubeEdge edgecore is running.